M0n7y5/raylib-beef/README.md

 ![](img/raylib-beef-logo.png)
 # Raylib-Beef
-**raylib-beef** is a Beef wrapper library for **Raylib**, a simple and easy-to-use library.
+**raylib-beef** is a Beef wrapper library for **Raylib 3.0**, a simple and easy-to-use library.
 In combination with benefits of Beef programming language, making games is pure satisfaction!

 > **Attention!** This binding is still in development.
 Bugs may occur.